Convex-Dev/design/cad/007_juice/README.md

 ## Overview

+Juice accounting refers to the system of accounting and pricing for immediate processing costs on the Convex network (CPU and networking).

 The CVM implements a system of Juice with the following reasons:

-- control execution costs on the CVM so that e.g. infinite loops are terminated
+- Control execution costs on the CVM so that e.g. infinite loops are terminated
-- prevent bad actors from flooding the network with pointless transactions (or at least, making it very expensive to do so).
+- Prevent bad actors from flooding the network with pointless transactions (or at least, making it very expensive to do so).
-- reward peers with a share of transaction fees to pay them for the valuable resources they provide to the network
+- Reward peers with a share of transaction fees to compensate them fairly for the valuable resources they provide to the network

 ## Juice Fees